martinberlin/udpx-app/README.md

    * BRO888

 iOS /iPad version is comming soon, also a Windows/Linux build, if you want to use it on your PC.
 If you need any other platform, feel free to clone this, and make it your own.
+To check upcoming features just open the [Issues board](https://github.com/martinberlin/udpx-app/issues).

 ## UDPX ESP32 Firmware